IT ALL STARTED

 Ditch the Label launched based on the experiences of one individual.
 Since then, we have grown rapidly into becoming an international movement and a lifeline for hundreds of thousands worldwide.

 After 10 years of ignoring it and telling the teachers, Liam Hackett, alone in his bedroom, took to the Internet to post about his experiences of being bullied.
 He talked about the extreme verbal and physical bullying he had experienced and how he was recently hospitalised after being attacked by a group of people from school.
 Overnight, hundreds of people came together, united by their experiences.

-Over time, Liam started to find his voice and confidence and stood for what he believed in: a society that is fair, equal and free from all types of bullying.
+Over time, Liam started to find his voice and confidence and stood for what he believed in: a society that was fair, equal and free from all types of bullying.
 A community continued to grow as thousands of people came together, united by their experiences.
 The movement became so large, Liam launched a specific MySpace profile to host the conversations and named it ‘Ditch the Label’.

 Liam recognised the potential of Ditch the Label and approached the local Chamber of Commerce.
 Now aged 16, he became the first person below the age of 18 to receive a grant in his local area to develop a Ditch the Label website.
 The first website had a forum and basic functionality.